Carpe Diemocrats

-Category: World Politics Hits: 3So far so good.
+Category: World Politics Hits: 4So far so good.
 President Biden has signed about 50 executive orders overturning awful things Trump did, and has put in place new policies to address the COVID crisis, protect workers and the environment, and expand health care coverage.
 The impeachment managers brilliantly won in the court of public opinion, as Mitch McConnell’s bizarro speech after his vote to acquit proved.
 The party so far remains unified on getting a big COVID/economic relief bill passed, and the Biden administration and progressive movement are working very constructively together.
 I want to push back on the news reports that all that has been done so far is “the easy part.”
 That notion is in every news story about the Democrats’ early success and unity.
 But there is nothing easy or automatic about steady progress or party unity.
 Every Executive Order has to be painstakingly thought through, researched, and written.
 Every decision in the impeachment trial had to be carefully weighed, knowing full well that every decision would be criticized, whether by some in the party, the base, or the press.
 With the paper thin margins the Democrats have, almost every Democrat in the House, and every Democrat in the Senate, has to be consulted, cajoled, and brought on board.
 With progressives demanding more and party centrists demanding caution, keeping everyone together is enormously taxing work.

 Read more https://crooksandliars.com/2021/02/carpe-diemocrats